Doctor of Occupational Therapy Degree

 • Official transcripts from all colleges and universities you have attended in the United States (foreign transcripts are to be sent to the Office of Graduate Programs, not OTCAS)

-• Three letters of recommendation submitted to OTCAS
+• Three professional letters of recommendation submitted to OTCAS

 • Transcripts and diplomas or certificates of graduation from any colleges and universities you have attended from outside the United States (do not send to OTCAS)

 • For any degree completed at a non-U.S. institution, transcripts must be submitted for an internal credential review.
-Read the following for instructions on how to submit your transcripts for review.
+Read International Transcript Evaluation for instructions on how to submit your transcripts for review.

 • If English is not your native language, and you are not from an exempt country, you must demonstrate English proficiency.